 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

 Upon request, the College discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

-The College designates the following as directory information and will release it without prior written consent, unless the student has informed the Registrar in writing that he/she does not want his/her directory information released.
+The College designates the following as directory information and will release it without prior written consent, unless the student has informed the Registrar in writing during the annual notification period* that they do not want their directory information released.
 The directory information includes:

 - Legal Name

 - Date and Place of Birth

 - Participation in Officially Recognized Activities and Sports

 - Weight and Height of Members of Athletic Teams

 - Dates of Attendance at FLCC